Supreme-Ed/Blocky-Math-Champ/README.md

 - Walk-and-mine gameplay (select answer, walk to cube, mine with pickaxe)
 - Third-person character movement
 - Responsive UI for web, desktop, and mobile
+- **Visual Answer Feedback:** When a player selects a cube, the chosen cube flashes green (correct) or red (incorrect) using a modular glow effect.
+This feedback is implemented in an extensible way for future effects.

 ## Progressive Learning & Mastery Logic